telerik/kendo-ui-core/README.md

 - [jQuery](http://www.jquery.com) v1.9.1+

 Kendo UI Core has not been tested against any other versions of these libraries.
-You may find that versions other than these are compatible with Kendo UI Core, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.
+You may find that versions other than these are compatible with Kendo UI Core.
+However, we make no claims to support those versions, and will not troubleshoot issues that arise when using those versions.

 ## Building Kendo UI Core